Complimentary 15 Minute Phone Consult

 These conversations aren’t just practical—they’re deeply bonding.

-Remarriage isn’t about starting over—it’s about starting better.
-It’s a powerful chance to build a relationship that reflects who you are now, not who you used to be.
-One that’s built not just on love, but on insight, resilience, and shared intention.
+Remarriage isn’t about a new beginning, it’s about a better beginning.
+It’s a great chance to develop a relationship that is a reflection of who you are now, not who you were.
+One that is built not just on love, but on insight, resilience and shared intention.

-So if you’re stepping into remarriage, think of it not as a redo, but a rebuild.
-A conscious, courageous act of creating something stronger than what came before.
+So if you’re entering into remarriage, don’t think of it as a do-over, think of it as a do-over.
+A conscious, brave act of creating something that is greater than what is.

 Read More